skip to main content

 Important note:

-a) The corresponding author is kindly advised to read this document carefully and fill this checklist on behalf of the co-authors and return it to the guest editors.
+a) The corresponding author is kindly advised to read this document carefully, fill this checklist on behalf of the co-authors, and return it to the guest editors.

-b) Kindly place a tick mark (√ meaning YES) or a cross mark (× meaning NO) in each row in order to confirm the approval/denial of the checklist.
+b) Kindly place a tick mark (√ meaning YES) or a cross mark (× meaning NO) in each row to confirm the approval/denial of the checklist.

-c) Do not leave any box unanswered.
-This checklist will take at least 4-5 hours to complete and we encourage all the authors to check the manuscript carefully before answering the items specified with a √ or × sign.
+c) Please do not leave any box unanswered.
+This checklist will take at least 4-5 hours to complete, and we encourage all authors to check the manuscript carefully before answering the items specified with a √ or × sign.

 Manuscript title: